jblang/SN76489/README.md

 - J6/J7 configure the left chip, and J8/J9 configure the right chip.
 - J7/J9 selects the top 3 bits of the address, with the following ranges, from top to bottom: 00-1F, 20-3F, 40-5F, 60-7F, 80-9F, A0-BF, C0-DF, E0-FF
 - J6/J8 selects the next 3 bits of the address.
 In the bottom position, the second decoder is not used, so the full 32-address range will match.
 Each of the upper 8 positions selects a range of 4 addresses: X0-X3, X4-X7, X8-XB, XC-XF, Y0-Y3, Y4-Y7, Y8-YB, and YC-YF, where X is the lower half and Y is the upper half of the 32-address range selected by J7/J9.
-- J3 and J4 restrict the address based on A0 and A1.
-There are only 3 valid configurations of J3 and J4:
-    - J3 top, J4 middle: match the second address in the 4-address range.
-In other words, address XXXYYY01
-    - J3 middle, J4 top: match the third address in the 4-address range.
-In other words, address XXXYYY10
-    - J3 bottom, J4 bottom: match any address in the 4-address range.
+- J8 has one additional jumper in the topmost position which completely disables the right chip.

 A few examples:

 - For the full ColecoVision address range: all jumpers in the bottom position (Both chips E0-FF).
 Set jumper to mono to ignore second chip.
-- For ColecoVision compatibliity with most games using a smaller address range:  J3/J4 in the bottom position, J7 in the bottom position, J9 doesn't matter, J6 in position 8, J8 in position 7.
+- For ColecoVision compatibility with most games using a smaller address range:  J7 in the bottom position, J9 doesn't matter, J6 in position 8, J8 in position 7.
 (Left chip FC-FF, Right chip F8-FB)
-- For Sord M5 compatibility J3/J4 in bottom position, J7/J9 in position 2, J6 in position 1, J8 in position 2 (Left chip 20-23, Right chip 24-27).
+- For Sord M5 compatibility J7/J9 in position 2, J6 in position 1, J8 in position 2 (Left chip 20-23, Right chip 24-27).
-- For a single address per chip: J3 in top, J4 in middle, J7 in the bottom position, J9 doesn't matter, J6 in position 8, J8 in position 7.
-(Left chip FD, Right chip F9)

 ## Resources